DevOpsBootcamp/website/source/04_scripting_troubleshooting.rst

 * Man pages
 * Wikis
 * Google (used wisely)
-    * Assessing sites' applicablity and reliability
+    * Assessing sites' applicability and reliability
         * Who wrote it?
         * When?
         * Is the other content reliable?